truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/Chia.md

 At this point, you are ready to begin farming Chia.
 The CLI process is beyond the scope of this quick how-to, but we recommend you start by reading up on their [CLI reference materials](https://github.com/Chia-Network/chia-blockchain/wiki/CLI-Commands-Reference), [Quick Start guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide) and other [documentation](https://github.com/Chia-Network/chia-blockchain/wiki).

-## Understanding TrueNAS Chia App Settings
+## Understanding SCALE Chia App Settings
-The following sections provide more detailed explanations of the settings found in each section of the **Install Prometheus** screen.
+The following sections provide more detailed explanations of the settings found in each section of the SCALE **Install Chia** screen.

 ### Application Name Settings